 an object stuck in the nose.
 And the habits themselves can cause some medical complications,

-properly), or thumb or finger infections in the thumb sucker
+or finger infections in the thumb sucker

 A habit may no longer be a simple habit if it negatively affects a child's social

 relationships or interferes with daily functioning.